 SoFi offers private student loans with low rates, no fees and four repayment term options.
 You can also qualify for one of these loans even if you’re attending only half time.

-Just be aware that borrowers (or their co-signers) will need to be employed or have sufficient income, though SoFi doesn’t specify its minimum income or credit score requirements.
+Borrowers (or their co-signers) must be employed or have sufficient income, though SoFi doesn’t specify its minimum income or credit score requirements.
 While in school, you’ll need to maintain satisfactory academic progress.